commown-shared-wallet/documentations/Design_pattern_decisions.md

 There are several proxy models, each adapted to different use cases.

 ### Clone
 The "clone" one is the cheapest one, but it's not really a proxy for upgradable purpose.
 The only thing it does is cloning contract functionality in an immutable way and delegate all calls to the main contract.
 So it does not allow for upgrade the logic contract.
-Thus, it is very usefull once you know taht our contract is safe and well designed or when your contract is mature and you are pretty sure it will not need any further upgrades.
+Thus, it is very usefull once you know that our contract is safe and well designed or when your contract is mature and you are pretty sure it will not need any further upgrades.
 See [eip-1167](https://eips.ethereum.org/EIPS/eip-1167)

 ### Transparent